zac-heisey/zac-heisey.github.io/index.md

 # Hi, I'm Zac 🤙

-I help purpose-driven brands and organizations solve problems through strategy, design, and technology.
+I help purpose-driven brands and organizations solve problems through strategy, design, and collaboration.

 <nav>
   <a href="/about/">About Me</a> //